-The consolidated financial statements associated with this MD&A have been prepared in accordance with IFRS, as issued by the International Accounting Standards Board ("IASB").
-These consolidated financial statements were approved for issuance by the Board of Directors on March 10, 2020.
+The consolidated financial statements associated with the MD&A have been prepared in accordance with IFRS as issued by the International Accounting Standards Board ("IASB").
+These consolidated financial statements were approved by the Board of Directors on April 30, 2021.